- Your Government

-Behavioral Health Crisis Hotline services staffed by skilled professionals to assess, resolve crisis by phone, make appropriate referrals, and/or dispatch mobile teams or the Designated Crisis Responder.
-The Spokane Region Service Area Behavioral Health Crisis Hotline Number is 1 (877) 266-1818;
+Behavioral Health Crisis Hotline services staffed by skilled professionals to assess, resolve crisis by phone, make appropriate referrals, and/or dispatch mobile teams or the Designated Crisis Responder (DCR).
+The Spokane Regional Service Area Behavioral Health Crisis Hotline Number is 1 (877) 266-1818;

 Walk-In crisis services during business hours to contracted behavioral health crisis providers within the Spokane RSA, which include:

 |Adams County: Adams County Integrated Health Care|